coltskeen/shell-remake-using-command-pattern/README.md

 [![progress-banner](https://backend.codecrafters.io/progress/shell/1ecbfb7c-b057-43f1-befe-78add0ed15c3)](https://app.codecrafters.io/users/codecrafters-bot?r=2qF)

+This project is my solution to the code crafters challenge to build your own shell.
+I chose C# to gain a better understanding of the classes and methods that can be used to interact with the file system.
+I also chise to use the command design pattern to understand its pros and cons more.
-This is a starting point for C# solutions to the ["Build Your Own Shell" Challenge](https://app.codecrafters.io/courses/shell/overview).
+["Build Your Own Shell" Challenge](https://app.codecrafters.io/courses/shell/overview).

-In this challenge, you'll build your own POSIX compliant shell that's capable of interpreting shell commands, running external programs and builtin commands like cd, pwd, echo and more.
-Along the way, you'll learn about shell command parsing, REPLs, builtin commands, and more.
+In this challenge, I built my own POSIX compliant shell that's capable of interpreting shell commands, running external programs and builtin commands like cd, pwd, echo and more.

 **Note**: If you're viewing this repo on GitHub, head over to [codecrafters.io](https://codecrafters.io) to try the challenge.